 And special thanks to Rosemary Gladstar for alerting me to this article: Japanese knotweed could be more effective than antibiotics at tackling the growing problem of Lyme disease.
 Additionally, “Japanese knotweed, an Asian traditional medicine, contains polyphenol resveratrol which is found to have anti-tumour and anti-inflammatory effects and protects the nervous system and heart.”
 See also this article from Medical News Today.
 “The researchers note that the ones with the highest antibacterial activity directed against B. burgdorferi were Ghanaian quinine and Japanese knotweed.”

 Recently, Stephen Buhner, author of Healing Lyme, and Herbal Antivirals has developed a protocol for the coronavirus.
 Japanese Knotweed is an important component, along with many herbs.
-Here are links with Buhner’s information on responding to the coronavirus:
+Here is the link with Buhner’s most recent information on responding to the coronavirus:

 Open the embedded links in this section to learn more about how resveratrol-rich Japanese Knotweed has the potential for improving cognitive and cardio-vascular functions; and it’s antioxidant and anti- inflammatory properties; and so much more.
 This NIH publication notes, “Resveratrol is a naturally occurring polyphenolic antioxidant that has received massive attention for its potential health benefits, including anticarcinogenesis, anti-aging and antimicrobial properties.
 The compound is well tolerated by humans and in recent years has been widely used as a nutraceutical… Resveratrol displays antimicrobial activity against a surprisingly wide range of bacterial, viral and fungal species.”

 View these and more Fayston Forager products on our shop page: